 Office Hours with the Office of Career & Professional Development

-We are seeking volunteers to share their industry knowledge, networking and resume feedback, and provide some initial mentorship to students on an individual basis.
-We would like to have representation from a wide variety of industries including but not limited to: Finance, Consulting, Education, Non-Profit, Film, Technology, Theater, Arts/Media, Law, Health, Psychology, and Sports Management.
-As a volunteer in the program, you will be asked to meet with students in 30-minute increments between 1 p.m. and 4 p.m.
-(EST) on one of our available dates.
-All students will sign up for a time slot and each volunteer will be provided with the student's resume prior to their appointment.
-The meetings will take place in the Vinal Cottage building across from campus, however, we are also happy to arrange Skype and phone sessions for those who cannot participate in-person.
+A variety of industries are represented including but not limited to: Finance, Consulting, Education, Non-Profit, Film, Technology, Theater, Arts/Media, Law, Health, Psychology, and Sports Management.
+Volunteers in the program meet with students in 30-minute increments between 1 p.m. and 4 p.m.
+(EST).
+Students sign up for a time slot and volunteers are provided with the student’s resume prior to their appointment.
+The meetings take place in the Vinal Cottage building.
+However, Skype and phone sessions can be arranged for those volunteers who cannot participate in-person.

 Invitation for Public Comments